 I like walking round Brussels.
-It’s had a bad rep, for being worthy and boring, as has Belgium as a whole, but the warren of curving streets around the central square are vibrant and welcoming.
+It’s had a bad rep, for being worthy and boring, as has Belgium as a whole.
+But the warren of curving streets around the central square are vibrant and welcoming.
 Minutes away from the Grand Place it is definitely more peaceful, especially when the weekend is over.
-Here are the cathedral, huge and sturdy, the Royal Palace, facing onto a pleasant but small green park and an area lined with huge cuboid and colonnade museums and galleries, the area liberally sprinkled with Art Nouveau embellishments.
+Here are the cathedral, huge and sturdy, the Royal Palace, facing onto a pleasant but small green park and an area lined with huge cuboid and colonnaded museums and galleries.
+The buildings are liberally sprinkled with Art Nouveau embellishments.
 Sadly, they’re closed on Monday, when I saunter this way and I’m going to miss out on seeing the works of my favourite artist, Magritte.
 Bruegel and Van Eyck are also variously touted.

 A City to Get Fat In

 The caveat is that Brussels is definitely a city to get fat in.
 The side streets are crammed with waffle stalls (oozing cream and ice cream), chocolate boutiques and Belgian frites stands.
 The chocolate and waffles offers are frequently combined, making for tempting, but even sicklier and more calorific dining.

 I'm settling for a set menu in a smart restaurant in an elegantly glass domed and frescoed Galleria.
 Raw herring followed by steak.
 Slightly healthier, if I don't mention the superbly cooked chips.
 It's delicious.

 My Hotel in Brussels